apes-suite/aotus/doc_pages/index.md

   only partially defined in the configuration script.

 The interface for vectors within other tables is defined accordingly.
-In the interface described above, the conf_val vector has a given size, and just the values need to be filled.
+In the interface described above, the conf_val vector has a given size and just the values need to be filled.
 However, it might be necessary to retrieve arrays, of which the size is not known beforehand, and should depend on the table definition in the configuration.